Preparing for your trip

 This package does not include airfare to the destination.
 You are responsible for arranging your own flights and transportation to the touring program start and end points, usually the first and last hotels listed in the itinerary.
 Please review the itinerary carefully, as some packages start and end in different cities, requiring "open jaw" flights.
 Also see airport transfers and what to do in case of arrival complications.

 Scheduled group airport transfers at the destination are included with this package.
-When you exit customs, please look for our representative holding a Friendly Planet sign, who will cheerfully escort you to your transfer vehicle and assist with your luggage.
+Transfers are included only on the start and end days of the package.
+When you exit customs, please look for our representative holding a Friendly Planet sign, who will escort you to your transfer vehicle.
 In most cases, private transfers are also available for an additional fee—contact us for price and availability.
 Or you may instead arrange your own ground transportation to the package start and end points.
 (Note that there is no discount for any unused included transfers).

 We make every effort to ensure our tours run smoothly and trouble-free.
 We don't expect any problems, and nor should you.
 But when things don't go as planned, here's what to do: